openaps/docs/docs/docs/Troubleshooting/Rig-NS-communications-troubleshooting.md

 The careportal "treatment" entries and BG data are the two most important items transmitted from NS to the rig.

-* Careportal entries transmitted and USED by the loop are:
+* Careportal entries transmitted and **USED** by the loop are:
   * carb entries
   * temp BG targets

-* Careportal entries NOT used by the loop are:
-  * insulin treatment entries; boluses must be read from the pump itself.
+* BG values from Dexcom share servers via the NS bridge

 ## mLab maintenance